-With elliptical machines or cross trainers as they’re also known, being one of the most popular cardio options available, it’s unsurprising that Bowflex has endeavored to build a top of the range version of their own.
+With elliptical machines or cross trainers as they’re also known, is one of the most popular cardio options available, it’s unsurprising that Bowflex has endeavored to build a top-of-the-range version of their own.

 With two models currently available, the BXE 226 and 236, they have limited differences between them, but both provide high quality, comfortable, interactive Elliptical experience.

 - 77” (L) x 31” (W) x 70 (H)

 - 4 user profiles